JavaScript on the Compute platform

 Developer experience

-For the best experience of developing for the Compute platform in JavaScript, include the following comment at the top of any file that uses the fastly.
+For the best experience of developing for the Compute platform in JavaScript, include the following comment at the top of any file that works with Fastly objects or fastly:

 /// <reference types="@fastly/js-compute" />